A couple weeks ago I took a trip to NYC to visit family, friends and see a bunch of shows in NYC--much of the work by friends and fellow BU alumni.

 We began by painting two models, posed in front of a cast of Laocoon and His Sons.
-After an hour and a half of painting (with short breaks for the models), they began to dance slowly among the sculptures.
-It was an interesting challenge to paint them while they moved!
+After an hour and a half of painting (with breaks for the models), the models got up and began to dance slowly around the room of sculptures.
+It was an challenge to paint them while they moved!

-The workshop ended at 5pm, and I booked it to the Instute of Contemporary Art at Pennsylvania University to see Ree Morton's show.
+The workshop ended at 5pm, and I booked it to the Institute of Contemporary Art at Pennsylvania University to see Ree Morton's show.

-In the evening, I had a chance to visit my friends Allison & Matthew in North Philly.
+In the evening, I had a chance to visit my friends Allison and Matthew to celebrate Allison's birthday.

 On Monday, I slept in a bit and then went to visit Eastern State Penitentiary.
 It was amazing to walk though the old building and learn about the history of the prison and it's impacts on our current prison system.
 I was surprised to learn that the prison had a series of artworks installed in some of the cells.

-Before I left Philly, I had lunch at Mama’s Vegetarian with my friend Tyler.
+Before I left Philly, I had lunch at one of my favorite Philly restaurants, Mama’s Vegetarian, with my friend Tyler.

 Current & Upcoming Shows

 November 5, 6:30-7:30pm on ZOOM